ME3-HECM/final-project-tomas-thomas/README.md

 ## Potential Future Improvements?
 <a name="exemptions"></a>
-[Explanation of any exemptions or exceptions]

-currently there is no adjsment made for affect the buggy's battery level has on the motors.
+Currently there is no adjustment made for affect the buggy's battery level has on the motors.
 We saw that in testing over extended periods of time the buggy's turn radius was affected by the battery level without changing the calibration value.
 In the future this feature would ensure the buggy would be more consistent over extended operation - however this would be beyond what is required to solve our mazes.

 ## Testing Videos (Mechatronics Lab)
 <a name="testing-videos-(mechatronics-lab)"></a>